tommysvs/tommysvs/README.md

 ### 👋🏻 Hi, you've reached Tommy's Git!

-I am a Computer Science Engineer and have worked in different areas within the IT field, where I have been able to excel in databases and IT management.
+I am a Computer Science Engineer from UNICAH and alumni from Valencia College who have worked in different areas within the IT field, where I have been able to excel in databases, web/app development and IT management.
 Currently working as Systems Analyst.

 <p align="left">
     <a href="https://www.linkedin.com/in/tommyvega/" target="_blank">